-- If you are concerned that a student might be in immediate danger or at risk of significant harm you must act immediately and before the end of a school day.
-A decision may need to be taken about whether it is safe for the student to return home. - Report your concerns directly to a member of the safeguarding team, as soon as you are able. - In the first instance our Designated Safeguarding Lead Naomi Luckman, 01793 236611/07423 106251. - If the DSL is unavailable, please report to our Deputy DSL/s: Sharon Bishop, Tracey Lappin or Kelly Matthews on 01793 236611. - If no one from your safeguarding team is available, speak to the most senior member of staff on site. - If your concern relates to child on child abuse, refer to part 2 of this document and Part 5 of KCSIE 23.
+- Do you need to take immediate action to secure the safety of the student? - If you are concerned that a student might be in immediate danger or at risk of significant harm, you must act immediately and before the end of a school day.
+A decision may need to be taken about whether it is safe for the student to return home. - Report your concerns directly to a member of the safeguarding team, as soon as you are able.
+Where possible, this should be done 'face to face'.
+In the first instance our Designated Safeguarding Lead Naomi Luckman, 01793 236611/07423 106251.

+If the DSL is unavailable, please report to our Deputy DSL/s: Kelly Matthews, Laura Connors, Sarah Parry, Fiona Woodfield, Adele Buckley or David McDonald on 01793 236611. - If no one from your safeguarding team is available, speak to the most senior member of staff on site. - If your concern relates to child-on-child abuse, refer to Part 2 of this document and Part 5 of KCSIE 23.

 - Record your concerns using CPOMS as soon as possible.
-Record the full date and time, location, your name and role and keep your record as factual as possible. - A hard copy of an incident form in the event of being unable to record onto CPOMS at that time, can be found in the Academy Workrooms, and in Appendix 3 at the back of this policy.

-- Use full names, not initials as we need to be able to identify who individuals are. - Use the student's own words where applicable and enclose any direct quotes in quotation marks. - Include what it is you have seen/heard/noticed which concerns you.
-Has the student communicated this? - Ensure your record is clear and factual.
+Record the full date and time, location, your name and role and keep your record as factual as possible. - A hard copy of an incident form in the event of being unable to record onto CPOMS at that time, can be found in the Academy Workrooms, and in Appendix 3 at the back of this policy. - Use full names, not initials as we need to be able to identify who individuals are. - Use the student's own words where applicable and enclose any direct quotes in quotation marks. - Include what it is you have seen/heard/noticed which concerns you.
+Has the student communicated this?
+Verbally?
+Behaviour? - Ensure your record is clear and factual.
 Is there any context you need to be aware of?
 Is this the first concern or have you had other concerns?
 Include any actions you have already taken. - If marks or injuries have been observed, record these on a body map (see Appendix 3).
 Do not take photographs. - If a safeguarding/child protection concern/incident form is unavailable, handwritten notes can be made on a piece of paper.
 (This must be retained, even if the notes are subsequently written up / typed up onto a form).